 Let’s go and discover Termini Imerese, near Palermo.

 In Sicily the hot springs are ancient… they date back to the founding of the city Thermae, in 407 BC, by the Carthaginians; it was founded on top of a hill with a view on the magnificent Gulf.
-Then Thermae became a Roman colony and the Romans exended it, around the walled fortress, to a large and prosperous city with a great spa.
-The legend says that Hercules had already used the healing waters of the Thermae Himerenses to get in shape.
+Later Thermae became a Roman colony and the Romans exended it, around the walled fortress, to a large and prosperous city with a great spa.
+The legend says that Hercules used the healing waters of the Thermae Himerenses to be in shape.

 The current spa was built in the seventeenth century on the ruins of the previous one.
 In the nineteenth century, the Grand Hotel Terme was annexed to the new spa, which was designed in neoclassical style by Damiani Almejda.
 It was a major interest for the nobility and upper class in Palermo and, among other things, it became the headquarters of Ignazio Florio – the Targa Florio – at the time of the legendary race on the Madonie.

 In this place, water has always played a very important role, like in the case of the ancient Roman aqueduct Cornelio.
 The volcanic springs are hyper and flow at a temperature of nearly 43 ° C.

 Many are the benefits of these waters, perfect for bathing, mud bath, mineral water cures, natural stoves, massage therapy, hydrotherapy, vaginal douches, inhalation, with a great relief for rheumatic, dermatological, respiratory and cardiovascular diseases.

 After the bath, let’s visit the cozy town.